slack-notifier/slack-notifier/readme.md

 - Fork the repo
 - Add tests for any new functionality
 - Make your changes
-- Verify all new &existing tests pass
+- Verify all new & existing tests pass
 - Make a pull request